ninasdesk/100-days-of-code/log.md

 **Today's Progress**: Worked through the 'PHP Basics' course on Treehouse.

 **Thoughts:** Today, I learned about writing and using varibles in PHP and about integers.

+### Day 88-92: 28 November - 02 December 2018

+**Today's Progress**: Worked on and completed a challenging WordPress project.

+**Thoughts:** I had to use SASS, HTML, and PHP to build a WordPress project, based off a provided design.
+It was very challenging, but in the end, I'm proud of what I accomplished.